You'll automatically be considered for most scholarships at Waterloo, although some do require applications.

-- The Ontario Student Assistance Program (OSAP) provides loans and bursaries for Ontario residents.
-Application forms are available on the OSAP website in early May.
+- The Ontario Student Assistance Program (OSAP) provides loans and grants for Ontario residents.
+You can apply on the OSAP website.

 - We strongly encourage all Ontario students to apply for OSAP even if you don't think you'll be eligible.
-There are many factors that affect OSAP, such as your program of study and whether you're moving away for university.
+There are many factors that affect OSAP eligibility, such as your program of study and whether you're moving away for university.

 - Visit Waterloo's Student Awards & Financial Aid website for details on how to apply for OSAP.

 - If you're not an Ontario resident, learn about Canadian and U.S. loan programs.